deployKF/website/content/guides/platform/deploykf-gateway.md

 ### __Manually Create DNS Records__

-This section explains how to manually configure DNS records with your DNS provider.
+Alternatively, you may manually configure DNS records with your DNS provider.
+The following steps explain how to manually create DNS records for the deployKF Gateway Service.

 ??? step "Step 1 - Get Service IP"